haseebahmed248/PersonalProfile/README.md

-# Personal Profile
+# Personal Profile Template

-Short description or tagline for your project.
+A template for creating a personal portfolio website.

+## Live Demo

+Visit the [live demo](https://haseebahmed248.github.io/PersonalProfile/PrimaryVariation/) to see the template in action.

 ## Table of Contents
 - [Introduction](#introduction)
 - [Features](#features)
 - [Usage](#usage)